 How Does DBT Help?

-DBT stresses emotion regulation, mindfulness, interpersonal effectiveness and distress tolerance, helping clients make improvements in all these areas.
+DBT stresses emotion regulation, mindfulness, interpersonal effectiveness, and distress tolerance, helping clients make improvements in all these areas.
 This makes DBT extremely beneficial when paired with mental health treatment programs and addiction treatment programs because making such drastic change inherently come with emotional responses that therapies such as DBT can alleviate.
-It teaches clients how to cope with the damaging impact of problematic thoughts, attitudes and behavioral patterns in specific, real-life situations.
+It teaches clients how to cope with the damaging impact of problematic thoughts, attitudes, and behavioral patterns in specific, real-life situations.
 DBT helps individuals identify personal strengths and build on them so they have a better attitude about themselves and life in general.
 DBT decreases the incidence of self-harming behaviors at a greater rate than alternative treatments.

 Benefits of DBT

 DBT is highly collaborative, providing clients with support and feedback throughout the entire therapeutic process.
-This enables development of meaningful relationships between client and therapist, thereby fostering improved commitment to treatment.
+This enables the development of meaningful relationships between client and therapist, thereby fostering improved commitment to treatment.
 DBT enhances the client’s motivation to change and ability to respond positively and productively.